 The Ritz-Carlton, Lake Tahoe

 The Ritz-Carlton rests upon a mountainside overlooking the North Shore of Lake Tahoe.
 The five-diamond, full service resort development boasts 170 guest rooms, 23 private residences, a signature restaurant, a 17-thousand square foot spa and fitness center, two ballrooms and an executive boardroom.
-Completed in December of 2009 with a budget of $227 million, the resort is 417,000 square feet.
+Completed with a budget of $227 million, the resort is 417,000 square feet.

 Challenge: The project team of The Ritz-Carlton, Lake Tahoe wanted to gain LEED certification for the finished building.
 This would be a challenge for any upscale resort offering the premiere guest services of The Ritz-Carlton.
 Several features were used to achieve this goal, including choosing a location which earned the LEED Sustainable Sites credit while offering a breathtaking view to the resort guests.
 Large expanses of insulated glass maximized available sunlight while maintaining a comfortable indoor climate.
 But to be certified, LEED points needed to be earned in Materials & Resources.